 Sometimes people ask me about my writing time or ability to struggle on even though I'm making only $100 dollars a month, and they are a little indignant that they don't have that time or ability.
 "Well of course YOU can dedicate your life to writing.
 YOU don't have a career or kids.
 You don't have all these bills.
 You are Mr. Luckypants McAdvantageface!"

 That's true.
-But that's also true, in part, because I did not always fail Art.
-There are certainly parts of my life that I owe to unearned advantages and parts that were very lucky breaks (like being a househusband for room and board) but I have also made difficult choices to get here as well.
+And I have a lot of unearned privilege too.
+But some of those unfettered places of my life are true, in part, because I did not always fail Art.
+There are certainly parts of my life that I owe to unearned advantages and parts that were very lucky breaks (like being a househusband for room and board during the years when writers typically make no money) but I have also made difficult choices to get here as well.

 When Art returned, I was no longer a musician.
 I was a writer, and I wanted to be a writer.

-"You know this will not be easy," she said.
+"You know I shall not be kind," she said.
 "You of all people know."

 "Oh I shall," she said, a gleam in her eye brightening into a twinkle.
 "I shall."